 Let’s be honest; teaching English in Spain is great because you get a lot of free time.
 You tend to teach between 20 and 24 contact hours, with a few more for planning, so you have time to live.

 Each region of Spain has its own culture and list of things to do.
 I’d recommend researching before you choose a destination.
-I picked Seville because I wanted to be in largish city near the beach, which ruled out Madrid, and learn Castellano, which ruled out Barcelona.
+I picked Seville because I wanted to be in a large city near the beach, which ruled out Madrid and learn Castellano, which ruled out Barcelona.
 Learning Spanish is a great feeling.
-After 6 years I’m pretty good; my pronunciation still needs a bit of work because I can’t roll my r’s, but I’m almost fluent reading and listening.
+After 6 years I’m pretty good; my pronunciation still needs a bit of work because I can’t roll my r’s, but I’m almost fluent in reading and listening.